minimapletinytools/react-lua-tutorial/react-lua-expert.md

 ![MyCuteTestFrame](screenshots/MyCuteTestFrame.png)

+The React styling property always matches the instance property name you are trying to set.
+Only styling related properties can be set this way.
+Please see the "Advanced Styling" section below for more examples!

 ### Component Trees

 Of course you can't have a cute frame without rounded corners!
 The third argument in `React.createElement` is for child elements.
 These will be children both in the React tree and the represented datamodel tree.
 Since Roblox uses child objects like [`UICorner`](https://create.roblox.com/docs/reference/engine/classes/UICorner) to style they parent `GUIObjects`, we just need to instantiate a `UICorner` child element to round out the corners of the parent Frame!